 EMPLOYEE DOMESTIC PARTNER

 NAME

 SOCIAL SECURITY

 NUMBER

 DATE OF BIRTH

 DEPT.

 CAMPUS PHONE

 NUMBER

 OF DITIFICATION

 CERTIFICATION differ the form the state of a second field

 Iand rtify that we live in a committed

 ance with the following criteria

 and are eligible for University

-We are each other's sole Dor We are of the same sex. nesuc Partner a and intend to rem iain so indefinitely.
+We are each other's sole Dor We are of the same sex. nesuc Parmer a and intend to rem iain so indefinitely.

 We are not legally married to anyana

-at least six mont he

-We share a residence and have done so for at least six months.
+We share a residence and ha at least six mont he

-We are both age 18 or older and mentally competent to consent.
-We re not related by blood to a degree of closeness which would prohibit legal marriage in the

-state in which we legally reside.
+We are both age 18 or older a

+We re not related by blood to a degree of closeness which would prohibit legal marriage in the state in which we legally reside.

 We would marry or establish a legally recognized Domestic Partnership if it were available to

 us under the laws of the state in which we live.

-We are jointly responsible for each other's common welfare and share financial obligations
+We are jointly responsible for each other's co ommon welfare a and share financial obligations

 which could be demonstrated upon request by providing proof of the existence of at least three

 of the following (please check):

 □ joint mortgage or lease or other appropriate written evidence of common residence such as

 joint utility bills

 □ designation of Domestic Partner as primary beneficiary in:

 my or my Domestic Partner's will, or

 life Insurance, or

 retirement Plan

 □ durable property or health care power of attorney

 □ joint ownership of motor vehicle

 □ joint checking account or joint credit account

 SIGNATURE OF EMPLOYEE = OF DOMESTIC PARTNER

 DATE: DATE: